annguyen9461/reconfigurable-quadruped/README.md

 - Use YOLO to detect if **2 or more pins** are visible for **3 or more seconds**
 - Transform into the rolling configuration
 - Roll forward to knock down the pins
-- Stop automatically once the pins are hit